Another landlord group sues Seattle over eviction moratoriums

 The suit also challenges the city’s directive that landlords offer tenants interest-free, no-fee payment plans for back rent accrued during the pandemic, calling it “mandated zero-percent financing with no showing of creditworthiness, all at the expense of luckless landlords and regardless of a landlord’s ability to survive such long term losses.”

-Four Seattle landlords represented by the libertarian Pacific Legal Foundation filed similar accusations against the city and state eviction moratoriums Sept.
+Three Seattle landlords represented by the libertarian Pacific Legal Foundation filed similar accusations against the city and state eviction moratoriums Sept.
 3.

 If precedent is any guide, neither lawsuit is likely to gain much headway, said Edmund Witter, the director of the King County Bar Association’s Housing Justice Project.
 Witter has been tracking legal challenges to eviction moratoriums across the country.
 Of the 22 lawsuits he’s found, “none have succeeded,” he said.